lloydtorres/lloydtorres.github.io/_posts/2015-05-01-surviving-waterloo-ece-2a-term.md

 The ECE 2A term in Waterloo is infamous for its demanding, non-stop schedule.
 While other faculties -- hell, even other engineering departments -- complain about their "busy" schedules, none can compare to the nightmare that is ECE 2A.

+<div class="alert alert-danger" role="alert"><strong>This post is outdated!</strong> The Waterloo ECE curriculum was extensively revised starting with the class of 2017, meaning that most of this post is no longer relevant.
+I'll keep this post up as a time capsule for the previous curriculum.</div>

 Behold, the schedule that every Waterloo ECE student will have at some point in their university career:

 <figure>